2019 Gander RV 400 (Pocono): Radio

-Motor Racing Network covered the radio call for the race, which was simulcast on Sirius XM NASCAR Radio.
+Motor Racing Network covered the radio call for the race, which was simulcast on SiriusXM's NASCAR Radio channel.
 Jeff Striegle and A. J. Allmendinger called the race from the booth when the field raced down the front straightaway.
-Dave Moody called the action from turn 1, Kyle Rickey called the action when the field raced thru the tunnel turn, and Jason Toy called the action from turn 3.
-Winston Kelley, Steve Post, Kim Coon, & Glenn Jarrett will handle the pit road duties for MRN.
+Dave Moody called the action from turn 1, Kyle Rickey called the action when the field raced through turn 2, and Jason Toy called the action from turn 3.
+Winston Kelley, Steve Post, Kim Coon and Glenn Jarrett reported from pit lane.